December 21, 2018 by

 The holidays can certainly be fun and relaxing for all.
 With just a little pre-planning and additional thought, older adults will enjoy the holidays as much as everybody else, creating new memories that the whole family will treasure for a lifetime.

-And, if in the midst of the holiday hustle and bustle you could use the help of a professional independent living home care agency, At Home Independent Living is here to help!
+And, if in the midst of the holiday hustle and bustle you could use the help of professional caregivers in Syracuse, NY are here to help!
 Give us a call at (315) 579-HOME (4663) or contact us online to learn more about how we can brighten the holidays for you and yours.